-Total Physical Response is a language teaching method which is based on the assumption that the coordination of speech and action will boost language learning.
+Total Physical Response is a language teaching method that is based on the assumption that the coordination of speech and action will boost language learning.
 It was developed by James Asher in the 70s.
-He drew from a variety of areas, including psychology, learning theory and humanistic pedagogy.
+He drew from a variety of areas, including psychology, learning theory, and humanistic pedagogy.

 According to the trace theory of memory in psychology, the more often and intensively a memory is traced, the stronger the memory association will be and the more likely it will be recalled.
 The retracing can be verbal through repetition and/or in association with motor activity.
-This clearly reminds us of of the behavioristic psychology which holds a Stimulus-Response model of learning.
+This clearly reminds us of the behavioristic psychology which holds a Stimulus-Response model of learning.
 The stimulus in the TPR method is verbal and the response is physical.
-In this respect TPR has many similarities to the Direct Method.
+In this respect, Total Physical Response has many similarities to the Direct Method.

 In a nutshell, here are the most salient features of the TPR: